ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 );
 ```

 It might not seem like a lot, but it's enough to get the job done.
 Next, we need a function that can check whether or not our post is already in the database.
 Nothing is worse than executing a script that inserts hundreds of posts, only to realize it inserted everything twice.
 This nifty little closure will query the database, and make sure that doesn't happen.
-In this closure, we're going to be using the `use()` function to access variables outside of the scope of the closure.
+In this closure, we're going to be using the `use()` function that allows us to access variables outside of the scope of the closure.

 ```php
 // ...